kmarf/wireguard-DO-cloud-install/README.md

-# WireGuard for Oracle Cloud
+# WireGuard for DO

-Wireguard VPN Setup for Oracle Cloud Instances
+Wireguard VPN Setup for DO Cloud Instances
-Oracle Cloud instances need some additional configuration to get WireGuard up and running as expected.
+DO Cloud instances need some additional configuration to get WireGuard up and running as expected.
 Here is how we do that:

 ## Please Note:
 - The wireguard kernel mod ships with the latest Ubuntu image on Oracle Cloud.